What is permissible purpose?

 Your TransUnion credit score is not included with your credit report.

-- You can also order your TransUnion score by contacting our Consumer Relations team by phone or by mail.
+- You can also order your TransUnion score by contacting our Consumer Relations team: contact us by phone.
 The price for a TransUnion credit score sent by mail is $9.95.

 TransUnion also provides your credit score when you enroll in our paid online credit monitoring subscription.